JetBrains/guide/site/intellij/tips/deprecation-warnings/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 IntelliJ IDEA shows deprecated methods that are marked for removal with a red strikethrough.
 JDK 16 has marked the wrapper class constructors for removal, so you'll see these with a red strikethrough in IntelliJ IDEA.
----